alac6469/Principles-Paper/FinalDraft.md

 ~~~~~

-Here, we see the effect of the fact that the Scala 2.8 arrays are non-traversable: Jesse Eicher received a *type mismatch* error.
-Again, while he was pointing out this flaw, in his blog post he also discusses a number of benefits to the new implementation.
-Once again, the resounding reaction to the Scala 2.8 array implementation was that it managed to clear up a good majority of the issues that the prior version was causing.
-The writers of Scala certainly did an impressive job of pleasing the members of the Scala programming community.
+Here, we see the effect of the fact that the Scala 2.8 arrays are not Traversable: Jesse Eicher received a *type mismatch* error.
+This is a problem, if, say, you had a function that takes a Traversable and then you try to pattern match on it.
+As Arrays aren't Traversables, you'd have to match against a WrappedArray, which would convert the Array that was originally passed in.
+The code will still work, but if the conversion wasn't necessary, there could be performance issues when using a WrappedArray as opposed to the faster Array.

+Despite this, the resounding reaction to the Scala 2.8 array implementation was that it managed to clear up a good majority of the issues that plagued the prior version's Boxed/Unboxed Array scheme.

 Works Cited
 =====================